adam-versed/counter-pose-mcp/README.md

 This tool is designed to be integrated with reasoning LLMs as an external validation service:

 1. **Initial Reasoning**: LLM receives a query and generates initial reasoning
-2. **Validation Request**: LLM sends reasoning to Counter-Pose MCP server for validation
+2. **Submit for Analysis**: LLM submits reasoning to Counter-Pose MCP server using `submit_reasoning`
-3. **Expert Analysis**: Counter-Pose returns structured critique and recommendations
+3. **Get Guidance**: System provides persona-specific guidance using `get_persona_guidance`
+4. **Generate & Submit Critiques**: LLM generates critiques from both persona perspectives and submits them using `submit_critique`
+5. **Synthesis**: LLM uses the provided synthesis format to generate final analysis
-4. **Reasoning Refinement**: LLM reviews feedback and decides whether to revise its approach
+6. **Reasoning Refinement**: LLM reviews the complete analysis and decides whether to revise its approach
-5. **Improved Response**: LLM provides final response to the user with enhanced confidence

 ### **Why Use MCP Server vs Direct RPT Prompting?**